-A Paralegal is trained and educated to perform legal tasks and offer legal assistance but is not a qualified solicitor.
+A Paralegal is trained and educated to perform legal tasks and offer legal assistance but is not a qualified solicitor, barrister or chartered legal executive.
 However, Paralegals can do virtually everything that a solicitor can do except activities that are referred to as: ‘Reserved Activities’.

 What Qualifications do Paralegals need?

 As a paralegal you’ll be expected to have a good understanding of the law and legal systems along with practical skills needed to perform legal tasks.